 - Venmo offers a debit card service to use your funds to pay where regular Venmo payments are not accepted.

 Is Venmo available in Europe?
 What are their expansion plans?

 Venmo is only available for internal transfers in the US, so it does not work internationally.
 For those of us here in Europe (Germany, France, Spain, Ukraine, Romania, Belgium, Greece, Sweden, Switzerland, Denmark, Ireland, Russia, and the UK), the same applies, so Venmo is not an option available, nor are there any announcements for when Venmo will be coming to any countries outside of the US.
 Thus we must look for some alternatives to do such a task!

 Fortunately, some innovative companies in Europe are doing what Venmo has done locally in the US, some providing a host of services, including low-cost international transfers.

 Several of these companies can be used to transfer money for free (or nearly free) between borders.
-With their online mobile platforms, these five alternatives can easily beat traditional bank rates when transferring money worldwide:
+With their online mobile platforms, these six alternatives can easily beat traditional bank rates when transferring money worldwide:

 Formerly Transferwise, Wise is a simple yet efficient way to transfer money abroad in 40+ currencies with a low pricing structure.
 It offers a debit Mastercard, and over 9 million customers trust it.